YorkDevelopers/venimus/README.md

   }
 ```

+It is recommended that rather than editing the existing `appsettings.json` file you create `appsettings.Testing.json` and/or `appsettings.Development.json` files.

+---

+## Auth0

+Authentication is handled by a 3rd party called Auth0.
+Users are automatically created in Auth0 the first time they log in.

+The granting of a user the right to be a system administrator is carried out in the Auth0 dashboard by manually granted the user the "System Administrator" role.

-You will also need to configure the Auth provider.
-To use our mocked version add the following lines to your `appsettings.json` file
+The unit tests used our mocked version of Auth0.
+This is configured by adding the following settings to your `appsettings.json` file

 ```json
   "Auth0": {